TheNextLvl-net/core/README.md

 # Core

+> [!CAUTION]
+> This project has been deprecated and is no longer actively maintained.
+> All modules that are actually useful will be moved to their own repositories.

 Core is a collection of Java libraries that provide various functionalities for different purposes.
 It includes the following modules: